lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 <a name="Setup"></a>
 ### Setup ###
 In order to run the exercises in this module, you'll need to create an HDI cluster, a SQL Data Warehouse, a storage account and upload some asset files.
-You can do this manually or run the **Setup.cmd** script in the **Setup** folder as detailed below.

 > **Important:** when entering the names for the storage account, SQL DW server and HDInsight server, those must be **globally unique**.
 To ensure this, you can use your first and last name as prefixes for the resource names.
 For instance: "johndoestorage", "johndoehdi" and "johndoesqlserver".